Sticky Fingers: Legacy

-Sticky Fingers was the first album released by the group in the post-Klein era and was listed among the 1999 class of Grammy Hall of Fame inductees.
-According to Acclaimed Music, it is the 53rd most celebrated album in popular music history.

-In 1994, Sticky Fingers was ranked number ten in Colin Larkin's All Time Top 1000 Albums.
+Sticky Fingers was ranked number ten in the 1994 first edition of Colin Larkin's All Time Top 1000 Albums.
 He stated, "Dirty rock like this has still to be bettered, and there is still no rival in sight."
 In a retrospective review, Q magazine said that the album was "the Stones at their assured, showboating peak ...
 A magic formula of heavy soul, junkie blues and macho rock."
 NME wrote that it "captures the Stones bluesy swagger" in a "dark-land where few dare to tread."
 Record Collector magazine said that it showcases Jagger and Richards as they "delve even further back to the primitive blues that first inspired them and step up their investigations into another great American form, country."
 In his review for Goldmine magazine, Dave Thompson wrote that the album still is superior to "most of The Rolling Stones' catalog."

-Sticky Fingers was listed as No. 63 on Rolling Stone magazine's 2003 list of The 500 Greatest Albums of All Time, No. 64 in a 2012 revised list, and No. 104 in a 2020 reboot of the list.
 In a 2018 retrospective review, The Guardian's Alexis Petridis ranked it the best album the band had ever produced, stating "their claim to be The Greatest Rock’n’Roll Band in the World has no more compelling evidence than the flawless 46 minutes of music here."